 Taking a break from reality and stepping into a world where you have a little more control over things probably sounds pretty good right now.
 Tech companies, like the one formerly known as Facebook, think […]

-For April’s Autism Awareness Month, Drexel News Blog is highlighting experts from Drexel University’s A.J.
+For April’s Autism Acceptance Month, Drexel News Blog is highlighting experts and projects from Drexel University’s A.J.
 Drexel Autism Institute.
 The Philadelphia Autism Project supports autistic individuals and their families living in Philadelphia through education, connections and innovative projects.